jessicacampbell-astro/TTC_delays_analysis/README.md

 ![delay_dist](https://github.com/jessicacampbell-astro/TTC_delays_analysis/assets/23153120/9c9eac06-25cb-4d1f-b1b3-49213dff0e07)

-**Pain points (stations):** The station with the greatest number of delays is Kennedy Station (Line 1) with 360 delays for a total delay time of 2,872 minutes.
-This is followed by Kipling Station, Eglinton Station, Finch Station, and Bloor Station (Line 1).
+**Pain points (stations):** The station with the greatest number of delays is Kennedy Station with 360 delays for a total delay time of 2,872 minutes.
+This is followed by Kipling Station (299 delays for 1,794 minutes), Eglinton Station (272 delays for 1,962 minutes), Finch Station (265 delays for 1,614 minutes), and Bloor Station (Line 1; 224 delays for 1,861 minutes).

 ![pain_points](https://github.com/jessicacampbell-astro/TTC_delays_analysis/assets/23153120/09b15efb-d24b-4e31-99ec-496c87a01315)